openmultiplayer/web/frontend/docs/scripting/functions/NPC_DestroyPath.md

 ## Notes

 - The path ID becomes invalid after destruction
-- NPCs currently following this path will stop moving
-- All waypoints in the path are removed
+- NPCs currently following this path will stop moving since all points in the path are removed
-- Memory used by the path is freed

 ## Related Functions